Connect to The Earth with Flowers

 In 2021 we taught our first flower growing workshop and shared our dahlia tubers with other growers.
 Everyone needs the opportunity to grow flowers.
 As far as we have experienced, there is no end to the creativity, learning and joy that growing and arranging flowers can bring to one's life.

 We have been growing cut flowers at Teton Full Circle Farm since we began in 2013.
-We first grew sunflowers to share the incredible joy they elicit with our CSA members and farmers market customers.
+We first grew sunflowers to share their incredible joy with our CSA members and farmers market customers.
 The sunflowers brought such beauty to the farm and added a striking colorful component to our vegetable program.
-The farmland that we moved to and took over the lease of in 2014, had a variety of perennial flowers which the former farmers had planted.
-We realized the incredible benefit that flowers brought to our farm.
-We were impressed with the diversity of native pollinators the various perennial flowers brought to the land.
-We starting focusing on growing more flowers.
-Hardy annuals came next, Queen Ann's lace, black-eyed Susan's, nigella, larkspur and sweet peas.
+In 2014, we took over the lease on farmland that had a variety of perennial flowers already growing.
+We immediately recognized the incredible benefit that flowers bring to a farm, particularly the diversity of native pollinators the perennial flowers brought to the land.
+We starting focusing on growing more flowers, starting wih hardy annuals, Queen Ann's lace, black-eyed Susans, nigella, larkspur and sweet peas.

-As we saw the demand grow for seasonal, locally grown flowers, we decided it was time to invest in learning more about growing flowers specifically.
-The winter of 2017 we committed to studying all the cut flowers that could grow in our hardiness zone 4b and how to do it successfully.
-This time frame overlapped with the purchase of our new farm that we would set our roots down on for the foreseeable future.
+As we saw the demand grow for seasonal, locally-grown flowers, we decided it was time to learn more about growing flowers specifically.
+Throughout the winter of 2017, we committed to studying all the cut flowers that could grow in our hardiness (zone 4b) and how to do it successfully.
+This time frame overlapped with the purchase of our new farm where we were getting ready to set our roots for the foreseeable future.
 We would have to wait to start growing on our new land because it was not yet certified biodynamic, nor organic.
 In 2017 and 2018 we grew our flower program on our leased property and prepared and planned for flowers on new farm ground.

 In 2017 we planted our first Dahlia tubers.
-Since those first 5 dahlia plants we have grown deeply in love with cultivating and arranging with these incredible flowers!
+Since those first 5 dahlia plants, we have fallen deeply in love with cultivating and arranging these incredible flowers!
 In 2021 we planted 42 varieties, totaling approximately 500 tubers.
 We specifically seek out sturdy varieties which are early, prolific bloomers with unique and applicable colors, to offer in our cut flower program.